This article offers a Group Communication Definition, Elements, Examples, Importance, and Barriers.

 Social Loafer in Groups

-A social loafer refers to a person who makes a minimal contribution to the group and assumes the other members will take up the slack—the willingness of every group member to be a participant.
-The group members should be collaborative and have cohesive behavior, but not social lofting.
+A social loafer is a person who makes a minimal contribution to the group and assumes the other members will take up the slack—the willingness of every group member to participate.
+The group members should be collaborative and have cohesive behavior, but not social loafing.
 Effective group communication is about what you can do in groups and what you should do.

 3. Interaction